-Reasons We’re Binge Eating and Our Best Options to Beat It
+Reasons We Binge Eat and Our Best Options to Beat It

 We can’t say point-blank what triggers binge eating at any given moment.
 In a woman’s life, for example, there are times within her cycle when uncontrollable cravings are considered perfectly normal.